BahlaiLab/trashy_streams/README.md

 # trashy_streams
-Multivariat analysis of trash 'community' assembly in streams
+Multivariate analysis of trash 'community' assembly in streams